Nightfall’s Detection Engine Makes Creating Custom DLP Workflows Easy

 Discover, classify, and protect data on your terms

-As the Nightfall platform continues to evolve we’re implementing more ways for organizations to have direct control over tailoring the platform to their specific needs.
-The policy engine does just that, giving users more granular control over what Nightfall detects when it triggers a detection, and what actions are taken as a result.
+As the Nightfall platform continues to evolve, we’re implementing more ways for organizations to have direct control over tailoring the platform to their specific needs.
+The detection engine does just that, giving users more granular control over what Nightfall detects when it triggers a detection, and what actions are taken as a result.
 This added layer of granularity helps teams better protect data based on their specific needs and further increases the accuracy rate of Nightfall alerts.

 For example, let’s say you are only interested in detecting email addresses when there are 10 or more findings, all with very high likelihoods, while also detecting Social Security numbers at any likelihood and frequency.
 Or, let’s say that any Social Security number preceded by “Sample SSN” in the prior 20 characters is known to be a dummy SSN, and thus a false positive if detected.
-These examples are both the exact type of nuance you can now capture with the policy engine.
+These examples are both the exact type of nuance you can now capture with the detection engine.

-How does the Nightfall policy engine work?
+How does the Nightfall detection engine work?

 When editing a policy, you can set a number of conditions that must be met by a specific Nightfall machine learning detector type in order for an alert to be triggered.
 These conditions include parameters such as confidence thresholds (e.g. “likely and above matches”) and minimum finding counts (e.g. “at least 5 matches”) that can be altered on a detector by detector basis.